space-enthusiast/ldca/readme.md

 - docker + docker-compose
 - java 21 set to default system java

+> always run the command below at ldca projet root directory DO NOT RUN IT IN ANY OTHER DIRECTORY

 ### run (linux, macos)
 1. `cd ./devops/local`
 2. `build_and_deploy.sh`